 While I’ve been fortunate to hire a great VA to help me with some things, I like being able to do most things myself.
 This helps me stay authentic, work within my DIY budget and

 control everything monitor what’s going on with things.

 It’s taken me a while, but I’ve realized that I can start automating my work process when it comes to blogging.
 One of the best parts is that I can share all of this with you since I like to remain transparent.

 Blogging is hard work!
-It takes me a long time to write a blog post, market myself to bring in traffic to this site and write emails to brands about working together.
-I respond to EVERY comment on this site and try to return the blog love back by visiting reader's websites as well.
+It takes me a long time to write a blog post, market myself to bring in traffic to this site, and write emails to brands about working together.
+I respond to EVERY comment on this site and try to return the blog love back by visiting the reader’s websites as well.

 First, if you are new to blogging or thinking about starting a blog – do it!